Family Information &

 This is the vision of FIRE: Family Information & Resource Exchange.
 Wellspring is bringing organizations and technology together to build such a solution.

 Help for Families

 The strategic vision of “FIRE” is to have a highly effective, easy-to-use tech platform that makes it easier for families to get the help they need.
-We are currently in the planning and development phases, with our eyes on 2023 for rollout.
+We are currently in the planning and development phases.

 There is a tremendous need to collaborate and coordinate effectively – across many human services organizations in our region – in order to better serve children, youth and families who are facing homelessness.
 We truly need what Wellspring is developing as the Family Information & Resource Exchange, because we know it will close critical gaps and meet unmet needs once we have it in place.”